tripflex/whmcs-pushover/README.md

 ## WHMCS Pushover (pushover.net) Notifications
-Author: Myles McNamara (get@smyl.es)
++ Author: Myles McNamara (get@smyl.es)
++ Current Version: 1.0.1

-# Do not use v1.1 branch
+### Do not use v1.1 branch
-This is a branch in development, I decided to take an OOP approach to this plugin (trying it from scratch), so don't use that branch, stick with the master branch, I will pull that one in once it is functional
+This is a branch in development and may not be fully functional.

 ### Description